Cotonti-Extensions/sxgeo/README.md

 * Good data cover for ex-USSR area
 * All cities names in english and russian locales

-Disadvantages
+DataBase updates
 -------------

-- last update dated srping 2013
+- You can see the database update date in the plugin here:https://github.com/Cotonti-Extensions/sxgeo/tree/master/plugins/sxgeo/data
+- Current SxGeo IP database version: https://sypexgeo.net/ru/download/

 Demo page
 ---------

-You can view demo page at http://sypexgeo.net/ site.
+You can view demo page at https://sypexgeo.net/ site.

 Requirements
 ------------

-Current version requires Cotonti Siena v0.9.x and newer.
+Current version requires Cotonti Siena v0.9.23 and newer.